 Origin: EU agriculture.
 Sea moss is harvested by hand in its natural environment on the coast of Galicia (Bay of Biscay and Portuguese Waters).

-General: The recommended dose is about 5 grams of seaweed per day.
+General: When used daily, the recommended maximum amount is approximately 5 grams of dried seaweed per day

 ADDITIONAL INFORMATION / ALLERGENS

 Store at room temperature in a dark and dry place.
-Once opened, store in an airtight container and consume by the "best before" date printed on the package.
+Once opened, store in an airtight container and consume before the best before date printed on the package.

-The seaweed may contain traces of molluscs, crustaceans and fish and may contain small natural materials from the sea.
-The white color that can appear on the seaweed comes from the salt in the seaweed and ensures natural preservation.
+The seaweed may contain traces of molluscs, crustaceans and fish and may contain small natural marine materials.
+The white color that can appear on the seaweed comes from the salt in the seaweed and provides a natural preservation

 NUTRITIONAL VALUE for 100 gram